 San Sabá Mission

-One mile west of Menard, off US-190, a cemetery and foundations of a few buildings are all that’s left of Mission Santa Cruz de San Sabá.
+Off US-190, 1 mi (1.6 km) west of Menard, a cemetery and foundations of a few buildings are all that’s left of Mission Santa Cruz de San Sabá.
 Established in 1757 as Spain’s northernmost outpost in the Apache and Comanche lands of what is now Texas, the mission was abandoned in 1768 after repeated Comanche attacks.
 Now in a county park next to a golf course along Hwy-29, the rebuilt chapel houses a small museum; portions of a later stone fort, named Real Presidio de San Sabá, also survive.
 A simple inscription, “Bouie,” on the stone gate is thought to have been carved by Jim Bowie of Alamo fame (“Bouie” was the proper historical inscription of his name).
 Bowie lived at the presidio ruins while searching for buried Spanish silver during the early 1800s.

 Fort McKavett State Historic Site

-Farther along US-190, 17 miles west of Menard then another 6 miles south on Hwy-864, Fort McKavett (325/396-2358, daily, $4 adults) was called the “prettiest post in Texas” by Civil War General William Sherman.
-Established in 1852 as the “Camp on the San Saba,” Fort McKavett served as a first line of defense against Comanche raids along the Texas frontier and provided protection for travelers along the Upper San Antonio-El Paso Trail.
+Farther along US-190, 17 mi (27 km) west of Menard then another 6 mi (9.6 km) south on Hwy-864, Fort McKavett (325/396-2358, daily, $4 adults) was estanlished in 1852 as the “Camp on the San Saba.”
+It served as a first line of defense against Comanche raids along the Texas frontier and provided protection for travelers along the Upper San Antonio-El Paso Trail.
 Temporarily abandoned in 1859, the post was reestablished in 1868 after local residents lobbied for Army protection.
 All four of the Army’s African-American units, whose ranks came to be known as “Buffalo Soldiers” by the indigenous people, eventually served at McKavett, including the famous 9th and 10th Cavalries.
 Twenty-one of the original 40 buildings have been restored, including the officers’ quarters, barracks, hospital, school, bakery, and post headquarters.
 The hospital ward serves as a visitors center and contains interpretive exhibits explaining the natural and military history of the area.
 A nature trail, passing through pastures of spring wildflowers, leads to a shady dell around the clear waters of Government Springs.